 - Be registering for a child or children in care

-A major summer experience for families to tinker, experiment and play together.
+A major summer experience for children aged 5-12 and their parents or carers to experiment, tinker and play together.
 Imagined by young minds for the next generation of inventors and makers.
 Explore across 5 creative zones where you can:

 - Imagine and play as a family with collaborative building activities and challenges.